vishakha-gautam11041997/EcTracker-1/README.md

 ```
 shinyShortcut(shinyDirectory = getwd(), OS = .Platform$OS.type,gitIgnore = FALSE)
 ```
-will create a file <b>shinyShortcut.cmd</b> in folder Ectracker-main/main/.shinyrun which the user can use to run the application.<br/>
+This will create a file <b>shinyShortcut.cmd</b> in folder Ectracker-main/main/.shinyrun which the user can use to run the application.<br/>

 ## Instructions to run EcTracker code locally<br/>
 1. Download the github repository. <br/>